Liambussey/Rydberg_RF_Sensing/README.md

 ### Background

 This Python Script contained in the file labeled Rydberg_Code.
 The main program file is called Rydberg_Cs_example_paper_natural_decay_multiple_lines.py and is used to solve the Master equation for an N-level cascade system were our atomic system interacts with either laser or RF fields.
-This file takes in user information on the system for atom species energy level tranistion, laser and RF parameters to solve the Master equation.
+This file takes in user information on the system for atom species, energy level tranistion, laser and RF parameters to solve the Master equation.

 The Master equation: